StrataWM/strata/docs/get-started/installing.md

 Currently, the only way to try Strata is by compiling it using the [Rust](https://rust-lang.org) compiler.

 ## Installing Rust
-To use the Rust compiler, you obviously have to first install it.
-This can vary across distributions but most distributions have Rust in their repositories.
-Instructions to install Rust on some of the popular distros are given below:
+To build Strata, you need the Rust compiler and Cargo.
+These maybe available as specific packages in your distro's repository.
+For instructions to install these on some common distros, see below.
+If your distro is not listed, you can try the alternative method give afterwards.

 ::: code-group